cosmos/interchain-attestation/README.md

 This repo is a proof of concept for the second solution: pessimistic validation.

+This project was built for Celestia's Infinite Space Bazaar.
+The project page has some info and videos as well: https://dorahacks.io/buidl/12697

 ## Pessimistic Validation

 Pessimistic validation is where you validate all the blocks on the whole rollup chain, rather than optimistic trust or waiting for dispute periods.